 The process for the fully automated system begins with carts that are wheeled from each machine to the central processing system.
 The cart is wheeled and locked into the hydraulic cart dumper, the operator uses a handheld control to operate the dumper which empties the cart, filled with Aluminum chips and oily coolant, into the in-feed hopper.
 The material is moved through a screw/auger conveyor into a parts separator where any large parts or trash are separated from the chip and fluid stream.
 The wet material then goes into a Chip Wringer or Centrifuge.
 This unit spins, using centrifugal force to separate the Aluminum chips from the oily coolant mixture.
 The liquid falls to the bottom and is collected in a settling tank.

-The dry aluminum chips are moved overhead using air generated by the chip wringer and conveyed via pneumatic piping.
+The dry Aluminum chips are moved overhead using compressed air, pushing the chips through piping.
 The chips are blown into the back of the semi-trailer provided by United Milwaukee Scrap.
 The end of the pipe has an engineered telescoping pipe extension.
 This extension allows the truck to be filled from the front of the trailer to the back.
 An ultrasonic sensor is used to detect the level of chips in the trailer, when the chips reach a given height the telescoping sensor moves back to fill the next section of the trailer.
 This allows Mathews to automate the entire process and for them to maximize the volume in the trailer.
 The oily coolant is pumped from the settling tank into a Guardian Filtration unit.
 This unit uses coalescing technology to clean the coolant and provides for recycle and reuse.